Air slowly clears in Eastern U.S. as fires still rage across Canada

-MONTREAL — Canada on Friday was once again threatened by relentless and potentially lethal wildfires that for weeks have convulsed the country, displaced tens of thousands of people and stoked alarm over the perils of climate change as hazardous smoke billowed into the United States.
+MONTREAL — Canada on Friday was once again threatened by hundreds of wildfires that for weeks have displaced tens of thousands of people, consumed millions of acres and stoked alarm over the perils of climate change as hazardous smoke billowed into the United States.

 The fires, which have stretched from British Columbia in the west to Nova Scotia in the east, have destroyed homes and livelihoods, diminished air quality and, at times, transformed part of the skies over Ottawa, Montreal, and Toronto into a smoggy haze.